From backflipping wheelchairs to the Commonwealth Games

 Lily Rice: From backflipping wheelchairs to the Commonwealth Games

-'Wheelchair backflipper' Lily Rice has been selected by Wales in para swimming for the Commonwealth Games.
+'Wheelchair backflipper' Lily Rice has been named in Wales' Para-swimming team for the Commonwealth Games.

-The 18-year-old from Pembrokeshire became only the second woman in the world to land a backflip in a wheelchair back in 2017.
-She competed in wheelchair motocross (WCMX) and went on to become world champion.
+The 18-year-old from Pembrokeshire became only the second woman in the world to land a backflip in a wheelchair back in 2017, and went on to become world champion in wheelchair motocross (WCMX).

-She took up swimming again after watching the Tokyo Paralympics and qualified for the Commonwealth Games less than eight months later.
+She took up swimming again after watching the Tokyo Paralympics, and qualified for the Commonwealth Games less than eight months later.